 Wetlands are particularly recognised for being vast carbon stores, but they can become a huge source of emissions upon degradation creating an urgent need to restore them.7 For example, peatland degradation amounts to 4% of global emissions8 more than the aviation and shipping sector combined.
 However, in the case of wetlands, both conservation and restoration result in very significant emission reductions, while removals are relatively minor.
 This is because most wetlands have very carbon rich soils that continue to emit GHG upon conversion and degradation until they are restored.
 Upon restoration, emissions are reduced or halted and soil carbon sequestration can occur, albeit slowly.
-Funding options are limited for interventions such as afforestation and protection of intact ecosystems such wetlands when practice preferences such as those promoted by target-setting and target-vetting initiatives favour removal-credits over avoided emissions.

 7 Wetlands (2022) Policy Paper - The voluntary carbon market (VCM) for safeguarding and restoring our wetlands.
 Available here 8 Wetlands (2022) Policy Paper - The voluntary carbon market (VCM) for safeguarding and restoring our wetlands.
-Available here
+Available here of degraded peatlands, are limited due to market preferences.
+Targetsetting and target-vetting initiatives, such as those promoted by the SBTi, tend to favor carbon removal credits over avoided emissions.
+This bias towards carbon removal-stemming from difficulties in modelling counterfactual avoided-emmisions scenarios, and consequently a preference for more easily measurable projects that directly capture and sequester carbon-undermines critical efforts to protect and restore threatened pristine nature.